noahgibbs/pixiurge/CONCEPTS.md

 graphics" games, but I care a *lot* about reaching people and talking to them.
 I hope you do too.

-### Network Round Trips

-One of the biggest limits on Pixiurge performance is this: for most actions, you need a network round trip to the server.
-Worse, you need a *Websocket* round trip to the server, which means TCP/IP and significant per-message overhead.
+### Pixiurge Websocket Protocol

+The Pixiurge Websocket Protocol is simple and designed for easy testing and reading by humans.
+That's bad if you need high performance, but good if you want to put together games easily.

+Probably the biggest limits are that it's client-server only, which means no peer-to-peer) and that it's WebSocket-based, meaning only in-order reliable delivery.
+A low-latency game mostly can't rely on TCP/IP, it needs UDP/IP, and it often needs to be peer-to-peer.

+(WebSockets also have nontrivial per-message overhead.)

-Can't we fix that?
+Can't we fix all that?

 Well, maybe.
 It's possible for you to write client-side Javascript that does things without waiting for the server.
 But then you're